 exterior cladding :: interior cladding

-reSAWN offers two types of cedar species, Atlantic White Cedar and Western Red Cedar, because of their prominence as sustainable exterior materials.
+reSAWN offers Atlantic White Cedar, Alaskan Yellow Cedar and Western Red Cedar, because of their prominence as sustainable exterior materials.
 From cedar shake shingles in the coastal North East to vertical grain raw cedar in the Pacific Northwest, Cedar has long been a favorite choice for wood exterior siding.
 Using a classic building material, reSAWN has modernized and expanded the possible design options with CHARRED shou sugi ban and weathered finishes.

 WESTERN RED CEDAR

 Western Red Cedar is a world renowned exterior siding material.
 The North American softwood is known for its natural beauty and durability.
 Its ability to accept various finishing techniques has made it an ideal species for reSAWN’s CHARRED shou sugi ban and WEATHERED finishes.
 Using both Clear Vertical Grain and Select Tight Knot grades, the charred and weathered products can be used in both interior and exterior applications.

 ATLANTIC WHITE CEDAR

 Grown along the Atlantic coast from Maine to Florida, atlantic white cedar is widely used as exterior siding material for its decay resistance and durability.
 We chose the domestic softwood for its ability to accept and hold finishes, which made it a perfect species for our weathered designs.
 The weathered designs provide an exterior material that will have minimal aesthetic variation throughout its installation.